In this post, I will carefully guide you through the necessary steps for creating a WordPress blog from complete scratch.

 Where can you purchase a domain name?

-I use and recommend SiteGround for domain names and web hosting.
-If you're signing up for a brand new account with SiteGround, you can save on domain name fees as your domain name registration with a new account is free.
+In this instance, I use and recommend SiteGround for domain names and web hosting.
+If you're signing up for a brand new account with SiteGround, you can save on domain name fees as your domain name registration with a new account is completely FREE.

 Step #2 - Choosing The Right Web Host Provider